kubernetes/kops/docs/tutorial/openstack.md

 **WARNING**: OpenStack support on kops is currently **alpha** meaning it is in the early stages of development and subject to change, please use with caution.

 ## Source your openstack RC
 The Cloud Config used by the kubernetes API server and kubelet will be constructed from environment variables in the openstack RC file.
+The openrc.sh file is usually located under `API access`.

 ```bash
 source openstack.rc
 ```

 **--OR--**
 ## Create config file
 The config file contains the OpenStack credentials required to create a cluster.
 The config file has the following format:

 ```ini
 [Default]
 identity=<OS_AUTH_URL>